pombreda/lepl/doc-src/intro-4.rst

 node.
 If we do this via ``__float__`` then ``float()`` provides a uniform interface to access the value of both float values and nodes.

-I'll also make use of the `operators package
+I'll also make use of the `operator package
 <http://docs.python.org/3.0/library/operator.html>`_ to provide the operation
 for each node type::